 Research and Teaching Interests:

-Medical anthropology, critical race theory, identity formation, racial exclusion and violence, citizenship and the state, health care access and global health, Latin America and the United States.
+Medical anthropology, critical race theory, identity formation, racial exclusion and violence, citizenship and the state, health care access and global health, maternal health, medical humanities, creative writing, Latin America and the United States.

 - Introduction to Cultural Anthropology

 - The Politics of Health Care and the Latino Community

 - Field Methods: Ethnographic Production in the 21st Century